 “ Every man is two men; one is awake in the darkness, the other asleep in the light. ” Kahlil Gibran

 I hold a PhD in political science from the University of Toulouse (France).
 My background is in political science and international relations.
-I have taught at the University of Memphis, Rhodes College (Memphis, TN), Middlebury College (VT), Mills College (CA), University of Oregon, Bryn Mawr College, the Institut d'Etudes Politiques of Grenoble, and the Institut des Hautes Etudes Européennes et Internationales in Nice (France), Leipzig University, the Wuppertal Institute and the University of Augsburg.
+I have taught at the University of Memphis, Rhodes College (Memphis, TN), Middlebury College (VT), Mills College (CA), University of Oregon, Bryn Mawr College (Avignon, France), the Institut d'Etudes Politiques of Grenoble, the Institut des Hautes Etudes Européennes et Internationales in Nice (France), Leipzig University, the Wuppertal Institute and the University of Augsburg.

-I am the managing editor (2010-2014) of the French Review, the official journal of the American Association of Teachers of French (AATF)
+I was the managing editor (2010-2014) of the French Review, the official journal of the American Association of Teachers of French (AATF).

-French politics, business and history, French language, cinema and civilization; Western Europe; European Union, European integration, transatlantic relations, language pedagogy and content-based instruction (Monterey Model), 5) sustainability studies (environmental, social, organizational and cultural), and 6) decision-making, psychology and spirituality for social change (especially sustainability studies)
+1) French politics, business and history; French language, cinema and civilization; 2) European Union, European integration, 3) transatlantic relations, 4) language pedagogy and content-based instruction (Monterey Model), 5) sustainability studies (environmental, social, organizational and cultural), and 6) decision-making, psychology and spirituality for social change (especially sustainability studies)

 PhD, Political Science; MA, Political Science, University of Toulouse, France; MA, History, University of Chambéry, France